countable-web/open-source-corporation/MISSION.md

   * *transparency* [more here](./TRANSPARENCY.md)
   * *make remote work better* ie.) Flexible work hours and location.

-## Discussion

-This addresses some questions raised by the team.

-B2.
-Web technology work includes usability and other practical delivery considerations [jvo].
-The strategy is to systematically review what we spend our time on and try to automate it and make it disappear through convention and best practices.
-This doesn't mean we'll use the word "web technology" with customers at all [hk].
-It's an internal and accurate term.
-For marketing speak, a better catchall for web tech is "cloud".

-B3.
-Based on feedback, we've removed the specific aim of 50 million users, and changed our goal to win a specific market.
-Getting specific numbers of users is still a useful metric but not really the mission.
-It was asked what our strategy is for this, and the key strategy is the use of a backlink as marketing in the widget code for non-paying users.
-This has been effective in other cases.
-Also, the use of keyword rich domains specific to each widget is very effective for SEO [gr].
-Doubling our user base every 3 months is about the right order of magnitude to aim for in terms of velocity.
-We want to reach that as soon as possible after we shift to this project a bit more, starting soon, in full swing by July. [tj]

 # Questions

 What matters most to our clients?